coyove/goflyway/readme.md

 ```

 ### Usage as a docker image

-If you want to do it through Docker (if you don't have/want go installed on your local):
+If you want to do it through Docker, run:
 ```shell
 make -f docker.Makefile clean build
 ```